 The job of the Arizona Behavioral Health Board is to protect and promote the welfare of the people of Arizona.
 They do this by ensuring each person who holds a license as a behavioral health professional in the State of Arizona is competent to practice safely.
 This means the Arizona Board of Behavioral Health Examiners has the authority to discipline the license of any behavioral health professional.
 Chelle Law’s Arizona Behavioral Health Board Attorneys have represented over 1000 health care professionals before Arizona licensing boards and have the experience needed to help behavioral health professionals with Arizona Board of Behavioral Health Examiners matters.
 We can assist all behavioral health professionals with Arizona Behavioral Health Board issues, including:

 Who can file a complaint against a behavioral health professional?
-Patients, Health Care Facilities, other professionals, among others.
+Patients, Health Care Facilities, other Arizona professionals, among others.
 When the Arizona Behavioral Health Board receives a complaint, the Board initiates an investigation into the complaint (if the Board has jurisdiction and the complaint isn’t dismissed).
 After this happens, the behavioral health professional will receive notice and the board assigns an investigator to the case.
 Please note, having an attorney during this step can be crucial for behavioral health professionals as they must submit a response, interview with the investigator while also possibly appearing at a Arizona Behavioral Health Board Meeting.
 Our attorneys can assist these behavioral health examiners professionals:

 Applicants to the Arizona Behavioral Health Board who have a criminal history or previous discipline by the Arizona Behavioral Health Board (or any other Board) may be subject to denial of their application for licensure.
 Thus, those with a criminal or disciplinary history from other licensing boards will be investigated by the Board.